gnosis/dx-docs/source/community-resources.md

 ## Community Resources

-The DutchX is not just a platform, but an open trading protocol that anyone can build on.
+The DutchX is not just an exchange, but an open trading protocol that anyone can build on.
 In order to keep this spirit of interactive use, we have a series of communication  channels so you can contribute, build your own use case, and stay up to date on our latest news.

 ##### Blog Posts